strnadaljaz/RaylibDinoDash/README.md

 2. **Control your dinosaur** to jump over meteors using the designated keys (typically space or up arrow).

-3. **Survive and score points** by avoiding collisions with meteors.
+3. **Survive and score points** by avoiding collisions with meteors coming from the right.

 ## Contributing